© 2024 All Rights reserved WUSF

 The Oct.
 25, 2024 report from the FWC shows low to high concentrations of red tide are scattered off of the coasts of the greater Tampa Bay area.

-In Pinellas County, high levels of the bacteria were found off the coast near the Clearwater Pier, medium presence off the 4th Avenue Beach in Pass-A-Grille and Sunset Beach, low off Shelly Key North and Madeira Beach, and at background levels off Johns Pass Park.
+In Pinellas, high levels of the bacteria were found off the coast near the Clearwater Pier, medium presence off the Fourth Avenue Beach in Pass-a-Grille and Sunset Beach, low off Shelly Key North and Madeira Beach, and at background levels off Johns Pass Park.

 In Manatee County, medium levels were found offshore Longboat Key, at low levels near Anna Maria Island, very low offshore at Holmes Beach, and at background levels in Sarasota Bay and lower Tampa Bay.